-Tables 3-4 summarise the results based on the unbalanced panel with household fixed effects for urban and rural areas, respectively.
+Tables 2-3 summarise the results based on the unbalanced panel with household fixed effects for urban and rural areas, respectively.
 Two excluded instruments perform well in all columns: they are jointly significantly different from zero in explaining household income according to F-statistics, indicating that the excluded instruments are not weak.
+In the first stage, as expected, the 'proportion of farmland suffering from natural disasters' is negative and significant and the 'growth rate of provincial average wage' is positive and significant, as shown at the bottom of Table 2 or Table 3.
 The matrix of reduced form coefficients has full rank according to the Anderson LM test, indicating Eq.
 (1) is not underidentified.
 The excluded instruments are uncorrelated with the error term according to Sargan-Hansen test, indicating that there is no overidentification problem, or exclusion restrictions are deemed satisfied.